agneselombardi/agneselombardi.github.io/content/authors/admin/_index.md

 I'm a PhD student at the Department of Philology, Literature, and Linguistics of the University of Pisa and a member of the CoLing Lab.

 My supervisors are Alessandro Lenci and Domenica Romagno.

-Currently visiting UT Austin (advised by Kyle Mahowald).
+I've spent a period at University of Texas at Austin advised by Kyle Mahowald.

 I earned my BA in Modern Literature (2018) and MA in Linguistics (2021) from the University of Pisa.
 After graduating, I moved to Naples to work as a mobile application developer, but later left to pursue my PhD (2022).